-As you know, the GCE ‘O’ Level examination results for the 2018 cohort is scheduled to be released between 14 and 16 January 2019.
+As you know, the GCE ‘O’ Level examination results for the 2021 cohort is just released on 12 January 2022.
 ‘O’ Level graduates will then have 5 days to apply for the tertiary programme of their choice under the Joint Admissions Exercise (JAE).

 For students applying for a polytechnic course, it will be the first time in at least 10 years that they are leaving the heavily-subsidised comforts of the Ministry of Education system, and enrolled into one of five polytechnics in Singapore.